Southern Pacific Railroad: History

 In 1969, the Southern Pacific Transportation Company was established and took over the Southern Pacific Company; this Southern Pacific railroad is the last incarnation and was at times called "Southern Pacific Industries", though "Southern Pacific Industries" is not the official name of the company.
 By the 1980s, route mileage had dropped to 10423 mi, mainly due to the pruning of branch lines.
 On October 13, 1988, the Southern Pacific Transportation Company (including its subsidiary, St. Louis Southwestern Railway) was taken over by Rio Grande Industries, the parent company that controlled the Denver and Rio Grande Western Railroad (reporting marks D&RGW).
 Rio Grande Industries did not merge the Southern Pacific Transportation Company and the Denver and Rio Grande Western Railroad together, but transferred direct ownership of the Denver and Rio Grande Western Railroad to the Southern Pacific Transportation Company, allowing the combined Rio Grande Industries railroad system to use the Southern Pacific name due to its brand recognition in the railroad industry and with customers of both the Southern Pacific Transportation Company and the Denver and Rio Grande Western Railroad.
 A long time Southern Pacific subsidiary, the St. Louis Southwestern Railway was also marketed under the Southern Pacific name.
 Along with the addition of the SPCSL Corporation (Note: a subsidiary of Southern Pacific Transportation Company) route from Chicago to St. Louis, the former mainline of the Chicago, Missouri and Western Railroad that once belonged to the Alton Railroad, the total length of the D&RGW/SP/SSW system was 15959 mi.
 Rio Grande Industries was later renamed Southern Pacific Rail Corporation.

+In 1977, the SP collaborated with shipping company SeaLand to develop and design the first well car, a railroad car that would carry intermodal shipping containers stacked on top of one another.
+Would-be merger mate, Union Pacific, ran the first double stack freight train in partnership with American President Lines from Los Angeles to New Jersey under the "Stacktrain" banner.
+Throughout the journey, the train was handed over to the Chicago & North Western Railway and then to Conrail.